XanaduAI/strawberryfields/doc/introduction/configuration.rst

 where ``"MyToken"`` contains the user-specific authentication token.

-It is advised to execute this code snippet **only once**, separately any other Python scripts.
+It is advised to execute this code snippet **only once**, separately from any other Python scripts.

 .. note::